ClementNerma/Rave/docs/books/hybrid.md

 But what's a macro, anyway?
 A macro is simply a function that replaces some parts of the code by anothers.
 To take, an example, `println!` will replace the arguments you give to it by `Output::println(...<your arguments>...)`.

+Also, macros don't have a return type, because they can return different things depending on their arguments.

 To understand better the concept, here is how we define a macro:

 ```sn